alexazhou/VeryNginx/readme.md

 ### Install Nginx / OpenResty

 VeryNginx is based on OpenResty, so you need to install it first.
-But don't warry, VeryNginx give a script to do it automatic.
+But don't warry, VeryNginx gives a script to do it automatically.

 ```
 python install.py install
 ```

-Just run this command, openresty and verynginx will be installed automatic.
+Just run this command, openresty and verynginx will be installed automatically.

 ####Want using custom nginx?

-VeryNginx can install openresty automatic so that you **needn't install nginx(openresty) manually**.
+VeryNginx can install openresty automatically so that you **needn't install nginx(openresty) manually**.

 But if you want use a nginx compiled by you self, that also ok.
 You can see that for some help